andamira/webera.sh/README.md

 template : route : other-page.html : /other-url/
 ```

-Then generate the website, to the `out` directory by default:
+Then generate the website, to the `out/` directory by default:

 ```sh
 ./webera -tr